Current affairs for IAS/Current Affairs for UPSC 2018/IAS Current Affairs Study Materials/IAS Daily Current Affairs

-The UPSC Civil Services exam demands a candidate to be well abreast with the current affairs and have good general awareness.
-The recent trend in the question papers emphasise the importance of preparing for current affairs in the IAS preparation.
+The UPSC Civil service exam demands a candidate to be well abreast with the current affairs and have good general awareness.
+The recent trend in the question papers emphasises the importance of preparing for current affairs in the IAS preparation.
 The candidates, the future bureaucrats of the country are expected to have general awareness about various issues, both on the National as well as the International level.

 If one observes the pattern of the UPSC Previous year papers, one can see the shift in focus from the static / conventional topics to the issues related to current affairs.
 Hence, current affairs preparation becomes a very important part to get through all three levels of examination – the Civil Service Prelims exam, the UPSC mains and the personal interview.

 During preparation, there could arise questions as to how and how much current affairs to study for the IAS exam.
 It is important to note that one has to start reading the News paper from the day he/she starts preparing for the civil services exam.
 Gradually, various other sources of current affairs like, the Press Information Bureau, Kurukshetra, Yojana etc can be covered.

 - Newspaper is the bible for UPSC aspirants!
 The questions asked at all the three stages of examination require the knowledge of the current happenings.
 To be able to write a good essay, one needs fodder, which comes from reading the newspaper.
 You do not have to read multiple news papers.
 Choose one newspaper of your choice and read it thoroughly.
 Skip the sports news, political news, advertisements, entertainment news etc which are of less or no importance with respect to the UPSC syllabus.
 Cover the editorials intensively and make small notes which will come handy at the time of revisions.